 Download the full School Prospectus

-High Beech is a unique learning community committed to providing a high quality Christian education for all its pupils.
+High Beech is a unique learning community committed to providing a Christian based education for all its pupils.
 This is a school where children develop caring, confident and tolerant attitudes.
-It has a strong network of staff, parents and children who work together to make the school a happy and vibrant place.
+It has a strong network of staff, parents, governors and children who work together to make the school a happy and vibrant place.

 Our vision is to provide a high-quality education where children are able to realise their full potential and to secure their future as life-long learners.
-The beautiful forest setting offers a unique hands-on educational experience using the outdoor environment as a classroom to develop confidence and self-esteem.
+The beautiful forest setting offers an exceptional hands-on educational experience using the outdoor environment as a classroom to develop confidence and self-esteem.

 The published admissions number at High Beech 2016-17 is fifteen.